-This program develops and fosters creative and artistic ability in a variety of studio areas.
+In this program, students develop and foster creative and artistic ability in a variety of studio areas.
 Students are engaged and challenged to achieve their individual goals and objectives as artists within a variety of traditional and non-traditional media.
-Courses figure both practical and theoretical components.
-The program provides important practical information on the business and professional practices necessary to successfully operate within the various professions of fine art.
+Students experience both the practical and theoretical components of fine arts.
+Students gain professional and entrepreneurial skills for professional practice and self employment necessary to successfully operate within the various professions of fine art.